-On 26 February 2018, the Government introduced legislative proposals to Parliament to introduce a temporary tariff cap for customers on Standard Variable (SVT) and default tariffs (the ‘default tariff cap’).
+On 19th July, the Domestic Gas and Electricity (Tariff Cap) Act 2018 came into force.
+This legislation requires the introduction of a temporary tariff cap for customers on Standard Variable (SVT) and default tariffs (the ‘default tariff cap’).

 - creates a new duty for Ofgem to design and implement the default tariff cap